tlively/feature-detection/proposals/feature-detection/Overview.md

 New *conditional sections* are introduced to wrap other sections.
 Conditional sections contain a *predicate* and binary *contents*.
-The contents of a conditional section are skipped entirely during parsing and validation unless the features supplied by the host satisfy the conditional section's predicate.
-If the predicate is satisfied, however, the binary contents are parsed and validated as a section.
-It is a validation error if a conditional section's predicate is satisfied and its contents themselves form a conditional section.
+The contents of a conditional section are skipped entirely during binary decoding unless the features supplied by the host satisfy the conditional section's predicate.
+If the predicate is satisfied, however, the binary contents are decoded and validated as a section.
+A conditional section inside a conditional section with a satisfied predicate will lead to a validation error because the inner conditional section will not be resolved during decoding.

 Format of a conditional section: